The five best arguments that Apple’s App Store is a monopoly

-Apple and Google testified in front of the Senate Judiciary’s Antitrust Subcommittee Wednesday, and it’s fair to say the committee members came with their A-game and that Apple walked away the biggest loser.
+Apple and Google testified in front of the Senate Judiciary’s Antitrust Subcommittee Wednesday, and it’s fair to say the committee members came with their A game and that Apple walked away the biggest loser.

 At issue are the strict rules Apple imposes on app developers for the privilege of being listed in the App Store, which is virtually the only way developers can access the huge worldwide market of iPhone users.
 Google may be somewhat less in the antitrust crosshairs because it allows Android users to side-load apps from other marketplaces and websites.

 But both Apple and Google require many developers to use their respective marketplaces’ own proprietary payment systems to sell their apps, and they charge the developers up to 30% to do so.
-Both Democrats and Republicans in the hearing seemed surprised at that high toll, and wondered out loud whether it would be so high if the two main app stores faced more competition.
+Both Democrats and Republicans in the hearing seemed surprised at that high toll and wondered out loud whether it would be so high if the two main app stores faced more competition.

-The subcommittee members had clearly coordinated their efforts before the hearing, and presented Apple with a wide-ranging, and non-overlapping, set of informed and relevant questions.
-However, the hearing was especially fiery because some big name app developers who have beefs with the app stores—Spotify, Tile, and Tinder’s parent Match Group—were sitting at the witness table, too.
+The subcommittee members had clearly coordinated their efforts before the hearing and presented Apple with a wide-ranging, and nonoverlapping, set of informed and relevant questions.
+However, the hearing was especially fiery because some big-name app developers who have a beef with the app stores—Spotify, Tile, and Tinder’s parent, Match Group—were sitting at the witness table too.
 Some of the best arguments against Apple’s App Store policies came from them.

-Spotify’s app store blues
+Spotify’s App Store blues

 Case in point: Spotify’s lawyer Horacio Gutierrez pointed out that not only is his company required to use Apple’s payment system (and pay the “Apple tax”), but the music app is also prohibited from directing users of its free iOS app to online promotions offering three months of Spotify Premium for 99¢.
 Gutierrez called this a “gag order.”

-Spotify had the sympathy of Klobuchar even before the hearing. “[Telling people] they can get a better deal [on an app] on a website, when the companies…on the app store are banned from doing that, that’s pretty outrageous,” Klobuchar told me on the phone Tuesday night.
+Spotify had the sympathy of Democrat Amy Klobuchar of Minnesota, the chair of the Senate Judiciary Committee’s antitrust subcommittee, even before the hearing. “[Telling people] they can get a better deal [on an app] on a website, when the companies . . . on the app store are banned from doing that, that’s pretty outrageous,” Klobuchar told me on the phone Tuesday night.

 Spotify has a particularly interesting viewpoint because it competes directly with Apple’s own Music service, which naturally gets more visibility in the App Store.
 Klobuchar called this “self-preferencing.”
 Gutierrez said Apple had threatened retaliation against Spotify and in some cases carried it out.
-He claimed Apple told Spotify straight out that it would not promote the Spotify app and forced Spotify to wait for months for app upgrade approvals.
+He claimed Apple told Spotify straight out that it would not promote the Spotify app and forced Spotify to wait for months for app-upgrade approvals.

-Rides vs. dates
+Rides versus dates

-Apple doesn’t require all app makers to pay the 15% to 30% fee to use its internal payment system, just those whose main product is delivered in the digital realm, like streaming music.
-But that line is often fuzzy, as the ranking minority member of the subcommittee Mike Lee (R-Utah) deftly pointed out.
+Apple doesn’t require all app makers to pay the 15% to 30% fee to use its internal payment system, just those whose main product is delivered in the digital realm, such as streaming music.
+But that line is often fuzzy, as the ranking minority member of the subcommittee, Republican Mike Lee of Utah, deftly pointed out.

 He asked why the dating app Tinder is required to use Apple’s payment system (and pay the 30% fee) while Uber is allowed to handle payments using its own system (and avoid the fee).
-Apple’s Chief Compliance Officer Kyle Andeer struggled to explain how the end result of an Uber ride is so different from the end result of an in-person date arranged on Tinder.
-The whole exchange underlined how arbitrary Apple’s judgements are when it comes to applying app store rules, and how expensive the cost of an unfavorable ruling can be for an app maker.
+Apple’s chief compliance officer, Kyle Andeer, struggled to explain how the end result of an Uber ride is so different from the end result of an in-person date arranged on Tinder.
+The whole exchange underlined how arbitrary Apple’s judgments are when it comes to applying app store rules, and how expensive the cost of an unfavorable ruling can be for an app maker.

-Tile get AirTagged
+Tile gets AirTagged

 The day before the hearing, Apple announced its version of a personal thing-tracking device, called AirTags.
 Fasten an AirTag to a valued belonging and you can track the thing in the same way you locate your iPhone or AirPods using Apple’s “Find My” network.

 This is bad news for Tile, which pioneered the personal tracking device category.
-Apple once sold Tile’s devices in its own stores, Tile’s general counsel Kristin Daru pointed out during the hearing, but the relationship quickly soured when it became clear Apple would offer its own tracking device.
+Apple once sold Tile’s devices in its own stores, Tile’s general counsel, Kristin Daru, pointed out during the hearing, but the relationship quickly soured when it became clear Apple would offer its own tracking device.
 Daru said the AirTags will have an advantage over Tile with iPhone users, because AirTags will be integrated into iOS, so the iPhone will pair with AirTags with far greater ease than it will with Tiles.
 The iPhone will also find the location of an AirTag with more precision because of the Ultra Wideband connection that’s formed between the two.
 Tile isn’t allowed access to the UWB radio in the iPhone.

 The analyst Ben Thompson writes Thursday in his subscription newsletter that you can’t fault Apple for this kind of hardware-software integration: “[The] fact of the matter is that AirTags and the Find My network is a particularly textbook manifestation of the ‘integration of hardware, software, and services’ that Apple loves to brag about, and if that sort of innovation leads to lock-in, it’s earned lock-in.”

-But as Daru points out, Apple had access to its proprietary app store data about Tile downloads and metadata, and it could use that data to make the decision to enter the personal thing-tracker market, and to design its product the way it did.
-That sounds a lot like a company using its unique dominant market position to disadvantage a competitor.
+But as Daru points out, Apple had access to its proprietary app store data about Tile downloads and metadata, and it could use that data to make the decision to enter the personal thing-tracker market and to design its product the way it did.
+That sounds a lot like a company using its unique, dominant market position to disadvantage a competitor.

 Cash cow, sharp hooves